ichikaway/xformHelper/readme.txt

  extends cakephp Form helper.

- On confirmation screen, this helper just show value of post data insted of making form tags.
+ On confirmation screen, this helper just show value of post data instead of making form tags.

  On form input screen, this helper behaves same as form helper.